 Denmark has one of the strongest market economies in Europe which is open to trading with foreign companies.
-In fact, the Danish economy relies heavily on foreign trade and the country boasts some world-leading advanced industries with a major focus on maritime shipping, pharmaceuticals, and renewable energy.
+The Danish economy relies heavily on foreign trade and the country boasts some world-leading advanced industries with a major focus on maritime shipping, pharmaceuticals, and renewable energy.
 The country’s economy is expected to grow from 330.00 USD Billion in 2019 to 348.00 USD Billion in 2020.
 The GDP growth projections for 2019 and 2020 are 2.4% and 2.1% respectively.
 Based on GDP, it is the 39th largest economy in the world.

 Capital City: Copenhagen

 A written employment contract is mandatory under the Danish law, which needs to be finalized 1 month before the employment commencement date.
 The Act addressing the Employer's obligation to inform workers about their employment conditions mandates that employers draft employment certificates containing crucial employment terms, with the following details:

 - The name and address of the employer and the employee

 - The address of the workplace or details of the central place of work

 - Description of the work or indication of the rank, title, job profile or position

 - The period of employment if it is fixed-term

 - The rights of employees regarding paid vacation